 However, the public transportation system in Pokhara faces challenges due to rapid urbanization and population growth.
 High travel time, overcrowding, lack of cleanliness, and inefficient operations have led to a preference for private vehicles.
-Further, the implementation of a new public transport system requires a huge amount of funds mainly for infrastructure, construction, and maintenance.
-Hence, before investing in transport, poor economic conditions,

-Corresponding author.
-Tel:, E-mail address: rijalyubaraj072@gmail.com limitation of infrastructure facilities, and better utilization of existing infrastructure, there is a continued need to evaluate and compare the performance of public transport systems in urban areas[3].
+Further, implementing a new public transport system requires a huge amount of funds, mainly for infrastructure, construction, and maintenance.
+Hence, before investing in transport, poor economic conditions, limitation of infrastructure facilities, and better utilization of existing infrastructure, there is a continued need to evaluate and compare the performance of public transport systems in urban areas[3].
 Nowadays, most providers have their method to know the performance of public transport systems.
 However, the performance evaluations by the providers do not necessarily reflect the user perspective and cannot be considered adequate[4].
-So, comparative performance evaluation of public transportation systems can be a significant method to evaluate the performance of public transportation.
+Comparative performance evaluation of public transportation systems can be a significant method of evaluating its performance.